BOKU INC. (“Boku”) Chairman’s Corporate Governance Statement 2021

-An explanation of the Company’s business model and strategy, including key challenges in their execution (and how those will be addressed) is included on pages 5 to 18.
+An explanation of the Company’s business model and strategy, including key challenges in their execution (and how those will be addressed) is included on pages 4 to 9 of the Annual Report.

 Maintain a Dynamic Management Framework

-The names of the current directors and a note of those who are considered to be independent are set out on page 28.
-There were six Board meetings held during 2019 and each Director attended all meetings.
+Further details of the current directors and a note of those who are considered to be independent are set out on page 24 of the Annual Report.

 Richard Hargreaves is the senior independent director and he is available to speak with shareholders concerning the corporate governance of the Company.
 The Company Secretary, Deepa Kalikiri is responsible for advising the Board on governance matters and ensuring that decisions of the Board in relation to governance matters are implemented.